RamVasuthevan/Personal-Website/website/book-wish-list.markdown

 Todo:
 - Copy over Book list from Amazon
-- Think I should I one field for where did I learn about this and why do I want to add this
+- This is not data dense enough, make I should use a table

 <h1>Books I want to read:</h1>